juwagner/PS_con/README.md

 C <- rbind(C1,C2)
 ```

-They are incorporated into the spline fitting process via a quadratic program, which is solved using the `solve.QP` function of the `quadprog` package:
+They are incorporated into the spline fitting process as linear constraints onto the loss-function, leading a quadratic program, which is solved using the `solve.QP` function of the `quadprog` package:
 ```{r}
 A <- crossprod(Phi) + lambda*crossprod(Delta)             # matrix for the quadratic program
 b <- crossprod(Phi,y)                                     # vector for the quadratic program